-4 The spectrum of the radiation of coherently moving electrons
+6 The spectrum of the radiation of coherently moving electrons

 We shall derive the power spectrum formula of the synchrotron radiation generated by the motion of N electrons moving in the field of the planar magnetron.
-We can follow approach of Schwinger et al. [3] and [4, 5] but we will follow also the author articles [6, 7].
+We can follow approach of Schwinger et al. (1976) and we follow also the author articles (Pardy, 2000, 2002).
 We write the spectral formula for one electron moving in vacuum:

 We determine the power spectral formula in the system S' moving with the drift velocity $v{drift} = cE_y/H$ with regard to the body of the magnetron.
-In this case motion of electron is not cycloid but the circle and we can repeat some formulas which were used in the previous work of author [6, 7].
-Such approach is meaningful because we can return to the system S using the formulas relating frequencies and distribution in the system S with frequencies and photon distribution in the system S' [1].
+In this case motion of electron is not cycloid but the circle and we can repeat some formulas which were used in the previous work of author (Pardy, 2000, 2002).
+Such approach is meaningful because we can return to the system S using the formulas relating frequencies and distribution in the system S with frequencies and photon distribution in the system S' (Landau et al., 1962).